tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation.rst

 Output Variables
 =========================

 By default, propagating the dynamics of a body provides only the numerically integrated state history of your model as output.
 Tudat has the option to provide any number of additional outputs from your simulation, by defining the ``output_variables`` input to the propagator settings.
-A comprehensive list of available outputs is given below
+For more details, see the page below:

 .. toctree::
     :maxdepth: 2